-If you bowled 300 from 1950-2000, the bowling alley called the local newspaper and put a plaque with your picture on the wall.
+If you bowled 300 from 1950 to 2000, the bowling alley called the local newspaper and put a plaque with your picture on the wall.
 The American Bowling Congress recently published data that said there were 905 perfect games in 1970, sanctioned league-game perfectos.
 But in 2010 the number was 34,470.

 The composition of bowling balls has totally changed.
 Bowlers spin the balls with so much more revolution — not unlike today’s major-league pitchers — that there is more explosive pin action.
 And the surfaces of bowling lanes are polished and oiled with 21st century products not available during Colwell’s prime.

-About the only thing that hasn’t changed is that Paul Colwell excellence of the 1970s and 1980s hasn’t been matched in Tucson bowling history.
+About the only thing that has not changed is that Paul Colwell's excellence of the 1970s and 1980s has not been matched in Tucson bowling history.

 Contact sports columnist Greg Hansen at 520-573-4362 or email@example.com.
 On Twitter: @ghansen711